SanniAbdulmuiz/redux-intro/README.md

 Introduction to redux
-Learning how to merge redux in react, fetch Api with redux-thunk and everything neccessary about redux in general
+Learning how to merge redux with react, fetch Api with redux-thunk and reduxToolKit